dougy147/mcbash/README.md

 ```

-### MACs are stored

-Did you close your terminal ?
-Don't worry, when a valid MAC is found, it is stored in `mcbash` directory : `$HOME/.mcbash`.

-### Size sometimes matters

-For `00:1A:79:xx:xx:xx`-like MAC addresses (the most commonly used), there are $16^6$ possibilities (≈16.7million).
-Collision probability on sparsely populated servers is low by definition.
-So, there won't be too much matches on small ones!

-### "I hate the colors"

-- Solution 1 : join the colorblind gang.

-- Solution 2 : colors are set with `tput` (e.g. `tput setf 1`).
-Change its value from 0 to 7.
-If you know of a more universal/efficient way to color text, please contact me.

-### Go full command line 😎

-When executing `mcbash` with arguments (except for `-u` and `--range` alone), it will generally assume you know what you're doing, and won't ask questions.
-Else, it will prompt you for settings.
-Check below for options you can manually set.

 ### Adapt to your needs

 As servers may differ in the way they handle requests, one need to adapt.